It’s not easy to find definitive information regarding a minimum or maximum KDP word count for Kindle ebooks.

 It’s like a lot of the guidelines on KDP Help.
 It’s sometimes hard to find definitive information.

-Hopefully, this article will help you if you can’t find what you are looking for.
+Hopefully, this article will help you if you can’t find the information you are looking for.

 So let’s look at each book format in more detail.